icebarf/dy-chip8/README.md

 - Default speed is 700 Hz
 - Builtin Debugging to terminal

-> Note: Timers aren't accurate
+> Note: Timers aren't accurate, as the loop runs all instructions and then sleeps for 1428571 nanoseconds, which is roughly 700Hz

 ## Showcase